 Welcome to my blog!
 I hope you will enjoy reading my race reports, musings about run training and other fitness-related activities.

-I write this at the end of 2022, and 15 years have passed since those early running steps.
-I turned 60 this year and am lucky enough to have retired on that birthday.
+It is now 2025 and 18 years have passed since those early running steps.
+I have been lucky enough to have retired on my 60th birthday in 2022, when I started this blog too.
 More time for running, not to mention stretching and strength-training, those components become increasingly important as my legs get older!
-Over the last year I have started taking part in off-road ultras and found that I really enjoy going for the longer distances.
+Since 2021 I have been taking part in off-road ultras and found that I really enjoy going for the longer distances.
 Though I still also run shorter road and cross-country races, as well as parkrun.
 I mainly run in Yorkshire, but when I get the chance I love travelling to the Alps to walk and run there.
 Still not particularly speedy, but that does not detract from the huge enjoyment I get out of my running.
 And age-categories and age-grading are of course marvellous things!
 I also like writing about the races I run, so I hope that sharing my thoughts on this platform may provide some interest for you.